Richard W. Young: Military and legal career

-He entered West Point in 1878, and graduated 15th in the Class of 1882 and was commissioned in the field artillery.
-He then briefly returned to Utah where his marriage to Minerva Richards was performed by Joseph F. Smith.
+Young entered West Point in 1878, graduated 15th in the Class of 1882 and was commissioned in the field artillery as a 2nd lieutenant.
+He briefly returned to Utah where his marriage to Minerva Richards was performed by Joseph F. Smith.
 They then went to New York City where Young was stationed at Fort Columbus on Governor's Island.

-In 1884, Young graduated from Columbia Law School, and practiced as a military attorney until 1888, when he returned to Salt Lake City to open a private law practice.
-He officially resigned from the army the following year.
+While at Fort Columbus, Young was able to attend Columbia Law School, graduating with honors in 1884.
+He was promoted to the rank of captain and named to the staff of General Winfield Scott Hancock, working as a military attorney for the next few years.
+In 1888, Young was able to exchange places with another officer detailed to Fort Douglas, near Salt Lake City, in order to be closer to home.
+He then started his own private law practice and officially resigned his army commission in 1889.

-Young briefly served as a brigadier general in the national guard from 1895 to 1896, and reentered the Army during the Spanish–American War, leading the Utah Light Artillery Battalion in the Philippines.
+Young briefly served in the Utah National Guard from 1895 to 1896, and reentered the Army during the Spanish–American War, leading the Utah Light Artillery Battalion in the Philippines.
 When the war ended, he was appointed as an associate justice of the U.S. Territory of the Philippines Supreme Court.
 He returned to private legal practice in 1901, acting as attorney for the Idaho Sugar Company (later becoming the Utah-Idaho Sugar Company).